Chief Innovation Officer

 Facilitating high-performing teams is my strength.

-• I co-founded The Good Listening Project, a nonprofit that supports psychological safety in healthcare, and led it for five years.
-As executive director, I championed a collaborative governance model and doubled revenues every year.
+I co-founded The Good Listening Project, a nonprofit that supports psychological safety in healthcare, and led it for five years.
+As executive director, I championed a collaborative governance model, earned a "Most Receptive to Feedback" award, and doubled revenues every year.

 I'm proud to say I've learned from getting things wrong, too.
 Here is my failure resumé.